powermik/arduino-lmic-v1.5/README.md

 This repository is work-in-progress.

-This library uses too much storage space and dynamic memory to run on the ATmega328 (Arduino Uno).
+This library uses most of the storage space from an ATmega328 based Arduino (UNO for example) and is therefore not very usable on these platform.
 It has been tested on Teensy 3.1 and Teensy LC.

 Connections
 -----------